andrelandgraf/react-datalist-input/README.md

 If you don't care about custom functionality or advanced styling, consider using the native [datalist](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/datalist) HTML5 element.
 If you require more control, then this package is for you!

 You can also build something tailored to your own use case from scratch!
-Have a look at [w3schools.com](https://www.w3schools.com/howto/howto_js_autocomplete.asp) to see how you create a autocomplete control with pure HTML, CSS, and JS.
+Have a look at [w3schools.com](https://www.w3schools.com/howto/howto_js_autocomplete.asp) to see how to create a autocomplete control with pure HTML, CSS, and JS.

 ## ARIA